-Vote Required:Approval of an amendment to the Company's amended and restated certificate of incorporation stock split of the Company's Common Stock at a ratio ranging from any whole number between 20, inclusive, as determined by our board of directors in its discretion, subject to our board of di abandon such amendments requires the affirmative vote of a majority of the shares present or re and entitled to vote at the Annual Meeting.
-Abstentions have the same impact as votes "Against Brokers do not have discretion to vote on this proposal. -for-2 and 1-for- ctors' authority to esented by proxy Board Recommendation: OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" AN AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO EFFECT A REVERSE STOCK SPLIT OF THE COMPANY'S COMMON STOCK.
+Vote Required: Approval of an amendment to the Company's amended and restated certificate of incorporation to effect a reverse stock split of the Company's Common Stock at a ratio ranging from any whole number between 1-for-2 and 1-for-20, inclusive, as determined by our board of directors in its discretion, subject to our board of directors' authority to abandon such amendments requires the affirmative vote of a majority of the shares present or represented by proxy and entitled to vote on such matter at the Annual Meeting.
+Abstentions have the same impact as votes "Against"

+the proposal.
+Brokers have discretion to vote on this proposal.

+Board OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" AN Recommendation: AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF

+INCORPORATION TO EFFECT A REVERSE STOCK SPLIT OF THE COMPANY'S

+COMMON STOCK.